 Ann Beth Stebbins is a partner in Skadden's New York office, concentrating on mergers and acquisitions.
-Ms. Stebbins has been involved in a variety of transactions representing strategic acquirers, financial sponsors, targets and financial advisers.
-For example, Ms. Stebbins has represented: Apax Partners in numerous transactions, including the acquisition of ECi Software from The Carlyle Group, the acquisition of a majority interest in Accenture's insurance software business, the acquisition and subsequent sale of Advantage Sales and Marketing, and the acquisition of Quality Distribution, Inc.; the independent directors of Time Warner Cable, Inc. in Time Warner Cable's acquisition by Charter Communications; J.C.
-Penney in its acquisition of the Liz Claiborne business; Pharmaceutical Product Development Inc. in its sale to The Carlyle Group and Hellman & Friedman; Cineworld plc in its caquisition of Regal Entertainment Inc.; and Colfax Corporation in the sale of its fluid-handling business.
+Ms. Stebbins has been involved in a variety of transactions representing strategic acquirers, financial sponsors, targets and financial advisors.
+For example, she has represented Apax Partners in numerous transactions, including the acquisition of ECi Software from The Carlyle Group and its subsequent sale to Leonard Green Partners, the acquisition of a majority interest in Accenture's insurance software business, the acquisition and subsequent sale of Advantage Sales and Marketing, and the acquisition of Quality Distribution, Inc.; WABCO Holdings, Inc. in its sale to ZF Friedrichshafen; the independent directors of Time Warner Cable, Inc. in Time Warner Cable's acquisition by Charter Communications; Pharmaceutical Product Development Inc. in its sale to The Carlyle Group and Hellman & Friedman; Cineworld plc in its acquisition of Regal Entertainment Inc.; and Colfax Corporation in the sale of its fluid-handling business.